Telford child sexual exploitation scandal: Overview

 In a series of trials stretching over two years and concluding in May 2013, seven men were convicted of sexual offences against four girls aged 13 to 16.
 The offences included rape, controlling child prostitution, causing child prostitution, and trafficking for the purpose of prostitution.
+The ringleader of the gang was Ahdel "Eddie" Ali, alongside his brother Mubarek "Max".
+The pair offered their victims cannabis, alcohol, and money, to encourage them into having sex.

 In March 2018, investigations by the Sunday Mirror alleged that the extent of the Telford grooming gang was far more vast than had previously been believed, with claims of up to 1,000 girls, most of them white, having been victims of trafficking, drugging, beating, rape and even murder.
 Similar with other grooming gang cases, it was alleged that the authorities failed to keep details of abusers from Asian communities for fear of being seen as racist, with police having known about gang activities since the early 1980s.

-Superintendent Tom Harding, the chief of West Mercia police, disputed the figures claimed by the Sunday Mirror.
+Chief Superintendent Tom Harding, of West Mercia Police, disputed the figures claimed by the Sunday Mirror.
 "I don't believe Telford has a discernible problem compared to other towns," he told the Shropshire Star.
 "Child sexual exploitation will be taking place all over the country, and Telford is not different to anywhere else.
 I'm confident we understand the scale of the problem here, and we have got the resources here to deal with it."

-The claim of "mostly white girls being targeted due to their background" has also been significantly disputed.
-One social worker stated that they work with people from "all different backgrounds" and that it was not just girls who could be exploited, but that boys could be exploited in the same way of grooming.
-"We work with an age range of 13 to 19-year-olds, [and] we have females and [...] males [that] we support."

 Harding also disputed claims that offenders were predominantly Asian.
-He reiterated that sexual offending in the town was no different proprionately from the larger breakdown of society.
+He reiterated that sexual offending in the town was no different proportionately from the larger breakdown of society.